 When preparing to extend your offer to speak, there are a few decisions you’ll have to make at this point in the process, including the following:

-• Presentation format such as keynote address, panel interview, fireside chat, etc. Include also whether you’d like the speaker to join you in-person, virtually, or plan to stream your live event to an additional virtual audience.
+- Presentation format such as keynote address, panel interview, fireside chat, etc. Include also whether you’d like to book a keynote speaker to join you in-person, virtually, or plan to stream your live event to an additional virtual audience.

 In addition to including the answers to the above questions in your offer, it is also very helpful to include the names of previous speakers at your event.
-This can give your next speaker additional insight into both the event’s theme, tone, and audience by having this information.
+The next time you book a keynote speaker, this can give your next speaker additional insight into both the event’s theme, tone, and audience by having this information.

 For more recommendations into this part of the process, check out our earlier blog post on Event Planning Contracts: 5 Strategies For A Smoother Negotiation.